1.0 Policy Purpose

 3.0 Policy Statement

-The University’s Green Spaces are valuable campus resources intended for enjoyment by all.
-Scheduled events or activities must be in keeping with community standards of decorum and can neither result in damage to the greens nor cause undue disruption of the normal course of University life and business.
+The University’s Green Spaces are valuable campus facilities and resources primarily intended for enjoyment by all.
+The University sets the terms for the use of all Green Spaces and may make alterations to their use at any given time.
+Events and Activities on Green Spaces must be in keeping with community standards of decorum and must not cause damage or undue disruption to the normal course of University life and business.

 3.1 Reservations and Use Requirements

-Any advertised activity, event, or gathering on Green Spaces, or any unadvertised activity with an attendance of more than 50 people, must have an approved space reservation through the University Scheduling Office and must be sponsored by a recognized student organization or academic or administrative unit.
-Any such use of Green Spaces without an approved space reservation is subject to disciplinary action (see Section 6.0).
+Any Event on Green Spaces must have an approved space reservation through the University Scheduling Office and must be sponsored by a recognized student organization, academic unit, or administrative unit.
+Any individual or student organization that uses Green Spaces without an approved space reservation is subject to disciplinary action (see Section 6.0).

-Reservation requests for usage of Green Spaces require several approvals and should be submitted to the University Scheduling Office at least 14 business days prior to the use.
-The University Scheduling Office cannot guarantee that requests received less than 14 business days in advance will be processed in time and be approved.
-Approval of a request does not include any equipment or set-up; these must be arranged separately with Facilities Management Event Operations (401-863-7820).
-Events must not be advertised until a reservation confirmation is received from the University Scheduling Office.
+Reservation requests for usage of Green Spaces require several approvals and should be submitted to the University Scheduling Office at least 14 business days prior to the requested use date.
+The University Scheduling Office cannot guarantee that requests received fewer than 14 business days in advance will be processed in time or that they will be approved.
+Approval of a request does not include any equipment or set-up; these must be arranged separately with Facilities Management Event Operations.
+Events must not be advertised until a reservation confirmation is received in writing from the University Scheduling Office.

-Brown employees who are members of a collective bargaining unit may, as a group, request the use of a Green Space on the same terms as other recognized units or groups and subject to all University rules, standards and policies.
+Brown employees who are members of a collective bargaining unit may, as a group, request the use of a Green Space on the same terms as other recognized student organization or academic unit or administrative unit and are subject to all University rules, policies, and procedures.

-Commercial activity or vending by external organizations without a University contract is not permitted.
+Use of Green Spaces by external organizations without a University contract or approval is prohibited.

-Passers-by must be able to identify the sponsoring group using the Green Space.
-Either the event organizers must be present, or the sponsorship must be indicated on a banner or other material.
+Passers-by must be able to identify the sponsoring group using the Green Space for an Event.
+Either the Event organizers must be present, or the sponsorship must be indicated on a banner or other material.

-Because the greens can be damaged by overuse, reservations are distributed across the University’s many Green Spaces to avoid overuse of any one space.
-Effort is made to limit the use of the Historical Greens.
+Because the Green Spaces can be damaged by overuse, reservations are distributed across the University’s many Green Spaces to avoid overuse of any one space.
+For this reason, special effort is made to limit the use for events of Ruth J. Simmons Quadrangle (commonly referred to as Simmons Quad), the College Green (commonly referred to as the Main Green), the Front Green (commonly referred to as the Quiet Green) and the Residential Quadrangles.

-The usual length of reservation of a University green is one day for an event, but can be extended to two days by the University Scheduling Office for exhibits/displays.
-Any large displays need to be located away from pathways and need to be inspected and approved by Environmental Health and Safety prior to space confirmation.
+The usual length of reservation of a Green Spaces is one day for an Event, but can be extended to two days by the University Scheduling Office for exhibits/displays.
+Any large displays need to be located away from pathways and need to be inspected and approved in writing by Environmental Health and Safety prior to space confirmation.

 3.1.1 Limits of a Reservation

-Once a reservation is confirmed, no other reservation will be made for the same Green Space area without the original event organizer’s approval; however, a reservation does not guarantee that there will not be informal activities or significant levels of ambient noise in the surrounding area.
-The Department of Public Safety can assist if any informal activities are creating a significant disruption to an event.
+Once a reservation is confirmed, no other reservation will be made for the same Green Space area; however, a reservation does not guarantee that there will not be Activities or significant levels of ambient noise in the surrounding area.
+The Department of Public Safety can assist if any Activities are creating a significant disruption to an Event.

 3.1.2 Green Space Requests During University Events

-Activities may not disrupt other scheduled events (inside or outside buildings), including classes.
-Sound and crowd noise from events on Green Spaces should be kept to the minimum level required for the activity at all times.
-All requests are reviewed for potential impact on other activities and the neighborhood.
+Sound and crowd noise from Events and Activities on Green Spaces should be kept to the minimum level required for the Event or Activity at all times.
+All space reservation requests are reviewed for potential impact on other functions and the surrounding neighborhood.

 City ordinance and University quiet hours restrict the scheduling of outdoor events after 11:59 p.m.
 Sunday through Thursday and after 1:00 a.m. on Fridays and Saturdays.
-Entertainment licenses from the City of Providence are required for outdoor events with sound amplified through audio speakers.
+Event organizers are required to comply with all permitting requirements from the City of Providence.

 3.4 Vehicle Access